TMJ Therapy – Assonet, MA

 Does your jaw feel stiff all of the time?
 Do you deal with pounding daily headaches?
 Has your jaw ever become stuck while opening or closing?
-All of these symptoms point to a problem with the TMJ, or temporomandibular joint.
+All of these symptoms point to a problem with the TMJ or the temporomandibular joints.
 This is the joint that enables your jaw to move in all directions, and it can sometimes develop dysfunction and pain.
 Fortunately, our team can help dental patients in Assonet and Freetown who are dealing with these kinds of problems and provide proven treatments to make them go away and stay away.
 If you’re ready to stop dealing with persistent facial pain and headaches, give us a call today for TMJ therapy in Assonet, MA.

 Why Choose Woodside Dental Care for TMJ Therapy?

-- Practice with a 30+ year history of serving Assonet
+- Dental Office with a 30+ year history of serving Assonet

 - Able to stop teeth grinding & chronic headaches/migraines